Shaping Experiences Through Music

 Joined the RPO in 1994

-Grammy Award winner Jeff Tyzik is one of America’s most innovative and sought after pops conductors, recognized for his brilliant arrangements, original programming, and engaging rapport with audiences of all ages.
-This season Tyzik celebrates 24 years as principal pops conductor of the RPO, a title he also holds at the Detroit Symphony, the Oregon Symphony, and The Florida Orchestra.
-This is also the fifth season that Tyzik has held The Dot and Paul Mason Principal Pops Conductor’s Podium at the Dallas Symphony Orchestra.
+Grammy Award winner Jeff Tyzik is one of America’s most innovative and sought-after pops conductors. recognized for his brilliant arrangements, original programming, and engaging rapport with audiences of all ages.
+In 2018-19, Tyzik celebrated 25 years as Principal Pops Conductor.
+He also holds a similar role with the Detroit Symphony, the Oregon Symphony, and The Florida Orchestra.
+This is also the seventh season that Tyzik has held The Dot and Paul Mason Principal Pops Conductor’s Podium at the Dallas Symphony Orchestra.

 Tyzik has collaborated with such diverse artists as Megan Hilty, Chris Botti, Matthew Morrison, Wynonna Judd, Tony Bennett, Art Garfunkel, Dawn Upshaw, Marilyn Horne, Arturo Sandoval, The Chieftains, Mark O’Connor, Doc Severinsen, and John Pizzarelli.
 He has created numerous original programs that include the greatest music from jazz and classical to Motown, Broadway, film, dance, Latin, and swing.

 Tyzik received his bachelor’s and master’s degrees from the Eastman School of Music. www.jefftyzik.com.

 The Christopher Seaman Chair, Supported by Barbara and Patrick Fulford and The Conductor Laureate Society Joined the RPO in 1998...

 The Christopher Seaman Chair, Supported by Barbara and Patrick Fulford and The Conductor Laureate Society

 Joined the RPO in 1998